kagisearch/vectordb/README.md

 ## Usage

-Here's a quick example of how to use PyMemory:
+Here's a quick example of how to use VectorDB:

 ```
 from vectordb import Memory